dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/environment.md

 # The Space

-Each year we rent a space in the [host city](../../host-cities.md).
-While the space changes from year to year, in general the layout is open, and teams sit at desks together.
+Each year we reserve a space in the [host city](../../host-cities.md).
+While the space changes from year to year, in general, the layout is open and teams sit at desks together.
 There is private conference space for team meetings and calls with partners.
 Upon arrival, you will receive the conference room request and reservation policy.
 We also provide access to a